 We adopted an Employee Stock Ownership Plan ("ESOP") in conformity with ERISA requirements.
-As of December 31, 2002, the ESOP owns, in the aggregate, 167,504 shares of our common stock.
+As of December 31, 2004, the ESOP owns, in the aggregate, 167,504 shares of our common stock.
 All eligible employees of the Company participate in the ESOP on the basis of level of compensation and length of service.
 Participation in the ESOP is subject to vesting over a six-year period.
 The shares of our common stock owned by the ESOP are voted by the ESOP trustees.
-Mr. Amitai, is one of two trustees of the ESOP.
+Mr. Wax and Mr. Diamant are the two trustees of the ESOP.

-2002, 1998 and 1996 Stock Option Plans and 1993 Stock Option Agreements
+2002, 1998 and 1996 Stock Option Plans

 We have established the 2002, 1998 and 1996 Stock Option Plans (the "Plans").
 The purposes of the Plans are to encourage stock ownership by our employees, officers, and directors to give them a greater personal interest in the success of the business and to provide an added incentive to continue to advance in their employment or service to us.
 The Plans provide for the grant of either incentive or non-statutory stock options.
-The exercise price of any incentive stock option granted under the Plans may not be less than 100% of the fair market value of our common stock on the date of grant.
+The exercise price of any stock option granted under the Plans may not be less than 100% of the fair market value of our common stock on the date of grant.
 The fair market value for which an optionee may be granted incentive stock options in any calendar year may not exceed \$100,000.
-Shares subject to options under the Plans may be purchased with cash.
+Generally, the Company's stock option agreements require all stock to be purchase by cash or check.
 Unless otherwise provided by the Board, an option granted under the Plans is exercisable for ten years.
 The Plans are administered by the Compensation Committee, which has discretion to determine optionees, the number of shares to be covered by each option, the exercise schedule and other terms of the options.
 The Plans may be amended, suspended, or terminated by the Board but no such action may impair rights under a previously granted option.
 Each incentive stock option is exercisable, during the lifetime of the optionee, only so long as the optionee remains employed by us.
-No option is transferable by the optionee other than by will or the laws of descent and distribution.
+In general, no option is transferable by the optionee other than by will or the laws of descent and distribution.

-As of December 31, 2002, a total of 1,972,000 options are authorized to be issued under the 1996, 1998 and 2002 Plans and options to purchase 1,300,255 shares of common stock were outstanding.
-Under the 1993 Stock Option Agreements, as of December 31, 2002, there were no options to purchase shares of common stock outstanding.
+As of December 31, 2004, a total of 2,272,000 options are authorized to be issued under the 2002, 1998 and 1996 Plans and options to purchase 1,140,425 shares of common stock were outstanding.